 We decided to take the middle-aged plunge and join The National Trust.
 As we filled in the form I told the National Trust representative about my husband’s plan to walk up big hills in this heatwave.
 She agreed it was a dumb ass idea too.

-Sudbury Hall is a late 17th century house and the day we visited all rooms had been put back to 1967 which was when the National Trust took over the gaff once the Vernon family moved out.
+The day we visited the big house all rooms had been put back to 1967 which was when the National Trust took over the gaff once the Vernon family moved out.
 This theme was a rather controversial one since artefacts and furniture added after that time were covered up with sheets.
 Visitors will not getting their moneys worth during this exhibition.